-\textbf{Our Contributions}: \begin{itemize}[label=\textbullet] \item We propose In-Context RCA, extending the traditional RCA framework by leveraging in-context segmentation models as reverse classifiers.
-These models adapt their predictions using a few labeled examples at inference time, without requiring additional training. \item We introduce Retrieval-Augmented RCA, a more efficient variant of RCA that uses embedding-based retrieval to select the most relevant reference images to be used as few-shot examples, enhancing efficiency and accuracy. \item We propose to incorporate conformal prediction into RCA for the first time, enabling the estimation of prediction intervals with statistical guarantees, and providing image-level uncertainty quantification.
-We base our approach on CQR, but unlike prior work that trains a quantile regression model, we estimate the quantiles directly from the RCA reference set, avoiding additional training. \item We conduct extensive experiments on 10 diverse medical imaging datasets, demonstrating strong performance across different modalities and anatomy.
+\textbf{Our Contributions}: \begin{itemize}[label=\textbullet] \item We introduce \textbf{ConfIC-RCA}, the first model-agnostic framework for segmentation quality estimation that provides prediction intervals with statistical guarantees, enabling image-level uncertainty quantification.
+We base our approach on CQR, but unlike prior work that trains a quantile regression model, we estimate the quantiles directly from the RCA reference set, avoiding additional training. \item We propose \textbf{In-Context RCA} as a practical enhancement of the traditional RCA framework, leveraging few-shot segmentation models to improve computational efficiency and adapt to new tasks without requiring additional training. \item We introduce Retrieval-Augmented RCA, a more efficient variant of RCA that uses embedding-based retrieval to select the most relevant reference images to be used as few-shot examples, enhancing efficiency and accuracy. \item We conduct extensive experiments on 10 diverse medical imaging datasets, demonstrating strong performance across different modalities and anatomy.
 We significantly broaden the scope of RCA while reducing inference time. \end{itemize}